-According to the American Civil Liberties Union (ACLU), more than 34,500 individuals are being arrested years and averages out to 94.
-The arrest statistics for cannabis possession have actually gotten worse in recent years!
-In the previously recorded year, 88,000 were arrested for possession.
+According to the American Civil Liberties Union (ACLU), more than 34,500 individuals are arrested yearly for possession.
+It averages out to 94 a day.
+The arrest statistics for cannabis possession have gotten worse in recent years.
+The number keeps increasing.
+In the previously recorded year, 88 a day were arrested for possession.

-Among the cannabis advocates assembled were ACLU, the Coalition for Medical Marijuana in New Jersey (CMMNJ), the New Jersey Cannabis Business Association (NJCBA) , the New Jersey Cannabis Industry Association (NJCIA), the United Farm and Commercial Workers (UFCW) union, the Teamsters union, the NJ NAACP, New Jersey United for Marijuana Reform (NJUMR), and Doctors for Cannabis Regulation along with a few lobbyists who were there to support and advance the campaign.
+Among the cannabis advocates assembled were ACLU, the Coalition for Medical Marijuana in New Jersey (CMMNJ), the New Jersey Cannabis Business Association (NJCBA), the New Jersey Cannabis Industry Association (NJCIA), Garden State NORML, the United Farm and Commercial Workers (UFCW), the Teamsters union, the NJ NAACP, New Jersey United for Marijuana Reform (NJUMR), and Doctors for Cannabis Regulation (DFCR) along with a few lobbyists who were there to support and advance the campaign.

-“I echo Michelle Alexander, that this is a new era of Jim Crow,” Green Reverend Stephen Green, a pastor based in Roselle, regarding the high amount of arrests in the state.
+“I echo Michelle Alexander.
+This is a new era of Jim Crow,” said Reverend Stephen Green, a pastor based in Roselle Park.
 “With the Red Sea before us, we cannot relent and wait another year.”

-He also called for automatic expungement, diversity of business owners to be encouraged, and for tax dollars from legal cannabis to be reinvested in the communities most devastated by the War on Drugs.
+He also called for automatic expungement.
+Green wanted diverse business owners encouraged and tax dollars from legal cannabis reinvested in communities devastated by the War on Drugs.

-Senator Nick Scutari (D-Union) who introduced the legalization bill S. 2703 into the Senate noted that he first introduced a cannabis reform a decade ago and was laughed at.
-He too lamented the arrest statistics.
+Senator Nick Scutari (D-Union), who introduced the legalization bill S. 2703 into the Senate, noted that he first introduced a cannabis reform a decade ago and was laughed at.
+He also lamented the arrest statistics.

-“It feels like law enforcement is saying let’s get as many as we can get now,” Scutari said referring to the statistics.
+“It feels like law enforcement is saying, let’s get as many as we can get now,” Scutari said.
 “The time is now for action.”
 He added that 65 percent of New Jersey favors cannabis reform.

 “We’re close,” Scutari said.
 “We’re closer than we’ve ever been before.”
 He added that the statistics will only get worse unless reform is passed.